grimme-lab/xtb_docs/source/CENSO_docs/censo.rst

 ------------

 CENSO requires xTB in version 6.4.0 or above.
 In order to use ORCA, it should be installed in version 4.x or above.
+TURBOMOLE has been tested with version 7.7.1, a bug when combining D4 and GCP is accounted for.
 It is recommended to use CREST for initial ensemble generation, as well as for better interfacing with ANMR for ensemble NMR spectra calculation.

 CENSO requires Python >= 3.10, there are no further dependencies.
 To use the ``uvvisplot`` script